 Warm, dry & fed

-I often talk about and try to live by these words when I’m out on adventures,
+I often talk about and try to live by these words when I’m out on adventures, great and small.

-The colder it gets, the more important it is to pay attention to this.
+The colder it gets, the more important it is to pay attention to the details.
 Why?
-It’s also a big difference if you’re damp or actually wet, the fabric in your clothes, your day in general and how you handle everything.
+It’s a big difference if you’re damp or actually wet, the fabric in your clothes, your day in general and how you handle everything.
 Think of it like LEGO.
 It’s more stable if all of the pieces are in place and you can often have one or two misplaced before it quickly falls apart.